Impact Investing with a Gender Lens

 Complement your learning journey by registering for the Certificate Exam and optimize the benefits gained from the Masterclass.

-To pass the Investing in Inclusion Certificate Exam, participants must score at least 70% on the multiple choice exam, upon which you will receive the Investing in Inclusion Certificate and be showcased to a network of 43,000 impact stakeholders and the Equity@Scale program.
+To pass the Certificate Exam, participants must score at least 70% on the multiple choice exam, upon which you will receive a Certificate from the IIX Impact Institute – allowing you to be showcased to a network of 50,000 impact stakeholders and qualifies you to join the Future 500 Network.

 CEO and Founder, Impact Investment Exchange (IIX)